-- Being a Catholic Christian and following Jesus (having faith) is a journey and the greatest adventure. - Saint Paul is an excellent example of a great adventurer for God.
-Acts 8, Acts 9: 1-31 - "Thomas said to him, 'Lord, we do not know where you are going.
-How can we know the way?"
-Jesus said to him, 'I am the way, and the truth, and the life."
-John 14: 5-6
+Being a Catholic Christian and following Jesus (having faith) is a journey and the greatest adventure.

+Saint Paul is an excellent example of a great adventurer for God.
+Acts 8, Acts 9: 1-31 with the power and gifts of the Holy Spirit they can confidently follow Jesus even if they are not sure where the faith adventure will lead them.

+"Thomas said to him, 'Lord, we do not know where you are going.
+How can we know the way?'
+Jesus said to him, 'I am the way, and the truth, and the life.'"
+John 14: 5-6 the teachings and life of St. Paul are a guiding light for their faith adventure our Catholic Church has many good examples of heroic faith adventurers.